ngxs/store/docs/recipes/unit-testing.md

 Often times in your app you want to test what happens when the state is C and you dispatch action X. You can use the `store.reset(MyNewState)` to prepare the state for your next operation.
+Note: You need to provide the registered state name as key if you reset the state.

 ```ts
 // zoo.state.spec.ts